cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 requirements applied by network service providers.
-A solution for addressing these certification requirements is to verify the specific impacts of updates on service assurance and Service Level Agreements (SLAs) using a digital twin network environment replicating the network particularities, as a previous step to production release.
+A solution for addressing these certification requirements is to verify the specific impacts of updates on service assurance and Service Level Agreements (SLAs) using a network digital twin environment replicating the network particularities, as a previous step to production release.

-Digital twin network control functional block supports such dynamic mechanisms required by DevOps procedures.
+Network digital twin control functional block supports such dynamic mechanisms required by DevOps procedures.

 ## Network Fuzzing